casanas10/TigerIsland/README.md

 Our game assumes that the inputs will be correct.
 If the input is incorrect, the game will skip to the AI's turn.

 Implementation Details:
--When playing in the console, the AI will take a Game object.
+- When playing in the console, the AI will take a Game object.

 Notes about classes:
 - IslandMap is what keeps track of the actual map of the game.
 In order to place a tile, we call IslandMap.addTileToMap().